martinfrances107/adventOfCode2023/README.md

         then refactor the massive switch statement.

-Day 11 - Good use of filter_map
+Day 11 - Galaxy map
+        Good use of filter_map
          Refactor -- .expand() had a double loop I could remove.

 ## Observations